apache/paimon/docs/content/engines/presto.md

 | [0.268,0.273)    | mvn clean install -Dmaven.test.skip=true -Ppresto-0.268                 |
 | [0.273,0.279]    | mvn clean install -Dmaven.test.skip=true -Ppresto-0.273                 |

-You can find Hive connector jar in `./paimon-presto/paimon-presto-<presto-version>/target/paimon-presto-*.jar`.
+You can find Presto connector jar in `./paimon-presto/paimon-presto-<presto-version>/target/paimon-presto-*.jar`.

 Then, copy `paimon-presto-*.jar and flink-shaded-hadoop-*-uber-*.jar` to plugin/paimon.

-:::tip
-if
 ## Configure Paimon Catalog

 Catalogs are registered by creating a catalog properties file in the etc/catalog directory.
 For example, create etc/catalog/paimon.properties with the following contents to mount the paimon connector as the paimon catalog: